azadbolour/boardgame/scala-server/README.md

 - UI - button for pass.

-- Web ui - if sack is empty, disallow swap.
+- UI - if sack is empty, disallow swap.

-- Web ui - make sure smaller trays are handled properly.
+- UI - make sure trays with less contents than capacity are handled properly.

 - New exception for num swapped > sack size.
 TODO.
   For now just return the pieces.